Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

-Portal vein is formed by union of superior mesenteric vein and the splenic vein, behind the neck of the pancreas.
+The portal vein is formed by the union of superior mesenteric vein and the splenic vein, behind the neck of the pancreas.

-Increased pressure in the portal system causes development of large swollen veins, termed as varices, in esophagus, stomach, rectum or umbilical area.
+Increased pressure in the portal system causes the development of large swollen veins, termed as varices, in the esophagus, stomach, rectum or umbilical area.

 The portal vein carries approximately 1500 mL/min of blood from the small and large bowel, the spleen, and the stomach to the liver.

 In response to this rise in pressure, collateral circulation develops in an attempt to divert the obstructed blood flow to the systemic veins.

 These are called portosystemic collaterals and form by the opening and dilatation of preexisting vascular channels connecting the portal venous system and the superior and inferior vena cava.

 The most important portosystemic anastomoses are the gastroesophageal collaterals which drain into the azygos vein.